gemini-hlsw/checklists/app/assets/about.md

 ##### Change Log

+###### Version 0.4

+- Added support to create checklists in general.
+Checklists require a key and a name.
+The key cannot be changed

 ###### Version 0.3

 - To each Checklist you can add Engineers names supervising the task and Technician names performing the task.